Aviation Insights Report – May 2019

 Given its smaller size, specialist nature and the fact it takes place every year but in different locations, this is exactly the kind of event that is easy to miss.
 Yet it offers real yield-boosting opportunities for aviation customers using PredictHQ to identify every opportunity.

 The American Thoracic Society Conference is far from the biggest event taking place in May, with the French Open in Paris expected to attract almost half a million attendees across France and internationally.
-In fact, Paris is set to be particularly busy this month as it hosts its annual Healthcare week, with a range of sizeable conferences and expos taking place.
+In fact, Paris is set to be particularly busy this month as it hosts its annual Healthcare week, with a range of sizable conferences and expos taking place.

 Our Predicted Impactful Events